jbrzozoski/Sparkplug/client_libraries/javascript/node-red-contrib-sparkplug/README.md

 * Port: The port of the MQTT server.
 * Username: The username for the MQTT server connection.
 * Password: The password for the MQTT server connection.
-* clientId: A unique client ID for the MQTT server connection.
+* Client ID: A unique client ID for the MQTT server connection.
-* groupId: An ID representing a logical grouping of MQTT EoN Nodes and Devices into the infrastructure.
+* Group ID: An ID representing a logical grouping of MQTT EoN Nodes and Devices into the infrastructure.
-* edgeNode: An ID that uniquely identifies the MQTT EoN Node within the infrastructure.
+* Edge Node: An ID that uniquely identifies the MQTT EoN Node within the infrastructure.
 * Enable Cache: Whether to enable EoN node caching.